Cool Hand Luke: Release and reception

 For the Chicago Tribune, Clifford Terry wrote that the film "works beautifully", adding that it is "sharp, absorbing, extremely entertaining".
 Terry remarked on Newman's "usual competent performance" and the "strong support of the cast", and praised Kennedy, Martin, Askew and Woodward.
 Van Fleet's acting was deemed "masterfully played".
 Rosenberg's direction was called "diverse" in its "exploration of moods".
 Terry opined that the "believable, tuned-in dialog" by Pierson and Person and Conrad Hall's "sun-centered photography" created a "great feeling of the southern discomfort".
 He felt that "the final 10 minutes" that featured Luke's monologue "almost destroy the preceding 110", with the "unlikely" monologue and the "artsy camera shot" of the breaking of the "hating overseer's sunglasses" contributing to the scene's "awkward artificiality".
 But "everything else works", Terry wrote.

 For the Los Angeles Times, reviewer Charles Champlin called the film "remarkably interesting and impressive".
 He wrote that Cool Hand Luke "has its flaws" that "mar an otherwise special achievement", but that "it still remains an achievement".
 He felt that the film was a "triumph" for Newman.
 Champlin deemed the scene featuring van Fleet a "stunning piece of writing and acting".
 He called the roles of the prison staff "triumphantly hateable" and Kennedy "superb".
-He called the sequence with Harmon "a scene of cruel sexuality" and Schifrin's music "lonely and hunting".
+He called the sequence with Harmon "a scene of cruel sexuality" and Schifrin's music "lonely and haunting".
 Champlin felt that Newman's end monologue was "stagey, sentimental and redundant".
 He added that Cool Hand Luke "played at the level of observable reality" and that "the intrusion of cinematic artifice seems wholly wrong".
 He wrote that the filmmakers "had not reckoned their own strength at making their symbolic points" but that the result was "a picture with riveting impact".

 Time wrote that "the beauty comes from the careful building of the individuals' characters".
 Its review said that Rosenberg "tells the story simply and directly", while lamenting the "anti-climatic", "unfortunate montages" at the end of the film.
 The St. Louis Dispatch praised Kennedy's acting as "raw realism in a fine performance" and Rosenberg's work as "above the cut of the ordinary chain-gang motion picture".
 The review praised the "fluid camera, working in for telling expressions" that made the prisoners "merge as varied and interesting individuals".
 The Austin American-Statesman called the film "absorbing, well-thought-out".
 The script was deemed "taut and deftly honed, flavored by humor and perceptive accents" and Rosenberg's direction "smoothly flowing as it is brutally realistic and occasionally raw".
 Newman's performance was hailed as "sureness as style that is totally convincing"; the review concluded that the film "can be appreciated on any level".